aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 Notice in composer.json we the semantic version constraint ^8.12 is specified which allows for newer versions starting from 8.12.0 to less then 9.0.0 be upgraded to when generating the composer.lock file.

-We see that the current version upgrade in composer.lock for my install is the exact version v8.36.2
+The current version in composer.lock for my install is the exact version v8.36.2.

 ## The installed project scaffold version